eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 // img elements must have an alt prop, either with meaningful text, or an empty string for decorative images.
 ```

-By adding in rules from plugins, linter configurations can be tailored to the specific best practices and common issues to the frameworks a project is built with.
+By adding in rules from plugins, ESLint configurations can be tailored to the specific best practices and common issues to the frameworks a project is built with.

 ### Areas of Overlap

-Linters and type checkers operate differently and specialize in different areas of code defects.
+ESLint and TypeScript operate differently and specialize in different areas of code defects.
 Some code defects straddle the line between "best practices" and "type safety", and so can be caught by both linting and type checking.
 There are some core rules that are superseded by TypeScript's type checking.